Debit Databases, Credit Analytics for Accounting

 Upon completion of this course, you will understand:

-- Using R to conduct data processing and automate workflows
+Using powerful source solutions from R (or Python) to conduct data processing and automate workflows

 Target Audience